xinyinghou/nested_dict_classroom/_sources/pps-entry.rst

         # Printing each employee's name along with their skills using a nested loop
         for name, details in employees.items():
-            # Write one code line that is missing here to print the employee's name, skill_type and skill_value
+            # Write one code line that is missing here to print the employee's name, skill_type and skill_expertise
                 print(f"{name}'s {skill_type_key}: {skill_expertise_value}")

         """ The output of the code above should be: